mbjohns/mbjohns.github.io/docs/nav-lights.md

 ---

 # Navigation Lights Reactivation Challenge
+_Guided by the stars above, align the colors with care and love._
+_Red to port, green to starboard, steady and bright, guide this frosty night._

 ## Mission Briefing
 The crash has damaged the FrostByte Flyer's navigation lights, essential for signaling and navigating through the harsh Arctic skies.
 Your task is to restore these lights by correctly configuring and programming a series of LEDs.